Microsculpture is a unique photographic study of insects in mind-blowing magnification that celebrates the wonders of nature and science.

-“You will never look at a beetle or a moth the same way again." --WIRED
+“You will never look at a beetle or a moth the same way again.” —WIRED

-“Art meets science to dazzling effect." --The Guardian
+“Art meets science to dazzling effect.” —Guardian

-Microsculptureis a unique photographic study of insects in mind-blowing magnification that celebrates the wonders of nature and science.
-Levon Biss’s photographs capture in breathtaking detail the beauty of the insect world and are printed in large-scale format to provide an unforgettable viewing experience.
-Each picture in Microsculpture is created from approximately 8,000 individual photographs.
+Award-winning photographer Levon Biss’s work captures in breathtaking detail the beauty of the insect world and are printed in large-scale format to provide an unforgettable viewing experience.
+Each image in Microsculpture is created from approximately 8,000 individual photographs.
 Segments of the specimen are lit and photographed separately using microscope lenses, then “stacked” to maintain sharp focus throughout.
 These images are then combined to create a single high-resolution file.
-From start to finish, each portrait takes approximately 4 weeks to create.
+From start to finish, each portrait takes approximately four weeks to create.

 Dr. James Hogan, entomology department curator of the Oxford University Museum of Natural History, writes in his foreword, “This collection of photographs is a celebration of nature and photographic art, but it also shows how science and art can be effectively combined to produce something new and exciting.”